wp-plugins/2bc-image-gallery/readme.txt

 1. [Download a copy of the plugin](https://wordpress.org/plugins/2bc-image-gallery/) and save it to the local computer.
 Make sure that the folder has been unzipped.
 2. [Using an FTP program or cPanel](https://codex.wordpress.org/FTP_Clients) (a good program for FTP is [FileZilla](https://filezilla-project.org/)), connect to the server that is hosting the website
 3. Find the root folder for the site and browse to the following directories: **wp-content** > **plugins**
-4. Upload the un-compressed *2BC Image Gallery* plugin folder in to the *plugins* folder on the server
+4. Upload the un-compressed *2bc-image-gallery* folder in to the *plugins* folder on the server
 5. [Log in to the WordPress administration panel](https://codex.wordpress.org/First_Steps_With_WordPress#Log_In) with an administrator account
 6. Click **Plugins** > **Installed Plugins**
 7. Find the *2BC Image Gallery* plugin in the list and click the **Activate** link